 Video of the Day

 Gardeners should consider their climate conditions in choosing the roses that will grow most easily in their areas.
-Some varieties, like shrub roses, are hardier in cold climates such as Vermont, according to University of Vermont horticulturist Dr. Leonard Perry.
+Some varieties, like shrub roses, are hardier in cold climates.
 Growing roses in hot climates can be challenging with afternoon sun and ongoing periods of high temperatures.
 Shrub roses or climbing roses can survive these conditions, as well as some varieties of old roses.

 Ideal Temperatures for Planting Roses

 Plant roses in early spring after the ground has thawed and after all danger of killing frost has passed.
-This can vary in different areas of the country.
+Frost dates can vary greatly from one area of the country to another.
 Consult your local agricultural extension service or garden club for information on the proper date.
 Roses cannot withstand temperatures below 32 degrees F, so keep plants awaiting transplanting in a warm, protected area where they will not be damaged.

 Ideal Temperatures for Propagation

 Take cuttings from your rose plants from early June to mid-August when new growth hardens.
-Cut a stem that has bloomed down to the first five-leaflet leaf, remove the bottom leaf and top leaf and place into rooting hormone.
+Cut a stem that has bloomed down to the first five-leaflet leaf, remove the bottom leaf and top leaf.
+Wet the bottom half inch of the cutting and dip into powdered rooting hormone.
 Cover with plastic and put into a cold frame or other location out of the sun.
 Cover with compost when temperatures fall.
-Ideal temperatures to keep cuttings over winter are from 25 to 35 degrees F, according to the University of Kentucky horticulturists.
+Ideal temperatures to keep cuttings over winter are from 25 to 35 degrees F.

 Protection From Cold Temperatures